 Treatments for stroke depend on many factors.
 These include what kind it is and how long it lasted.
 The sooner you can seek help after a stroke, the more likely you’ll have a better recovery.

-Treatments for TIA include taking medicines that will help prevent future strokes.
-These medicines include antiplatelets and anticoagulants.
+Treatments for TIA include taking medications that will help prevent future strokes.
+These medications include antiplatelets and anticoagulants.

 A doctor may also recommend a surgery called a carotid endarterectomy.
 This removes plaque buildup in the carotid artery of your neck, which is a major cause of stroke.